lksrmp/paw_structure/docs/Usage.rst

 **optional**

 :-fwhm: peak detection and analysis
-:-p: show interactive graph of angular distribution function :-l [width fraction]: PDF output in LaTeX font, width of document in pts and fraction of this width; defaults given for beamer and thesis
+:-sin: multiply angle distribution with :math:`\sin (\theta)` and normalize :-p: show interactive graph of angular distribution function :-l [width fraction]: PDF output in LaTeX font, width of document in pts and fraction of this width; defaults given for beamer and thesis
 :-x [xmin xmax]: select range for x axis of plot
 :-y [ymin ymax]: select range for y axis of plot
-:-k: plot key/legend in the graph
+:-k: plot key/legend in the graph (label is file name compiled in LaTeX)

 This exectures the module :mod:`.structure_angle` internally.